 The Amlogic S922X SoC is the most powerful chip that comes to replace the current S912, this SoC has a Hexa Core configuration with four Cortex-A73 cores and two other Cortex-A53 low consumption, in the graphical section we have a powerful Mali-G52 MP6 GPU.
 It has native connections for HDMI 2.1 that reaches up to 4K@75fps compatible with multiple DRM security systems, USB 3.0 support, internal storage up to eMMC 5.0, Gigabit Ethernet and audio capacity up to 8 channels of audio input and output.

-In the graphical section we have an important jump in the GPU since now it is integrated a Mali-G52 MP6 up to 800MHz manufactured in 16nm that far exceeds the previous Mali-T820 MP3 of the S912.
+In the graphical section we have an important jump in the GPU since now it is integrated a Mali-G52 MP6 up to 800MHz that far exceeds the previous Mali-T820 MP3 of the S912.
 In the video section on your VPU we now have an image processor called Advanced Video Engine Gen10 that allows us to decode the most modern video formats with advanced HDR support.

 The new Amlogic S922X Hexa Core SoC has four ARM Cortex-A73 cores capable of reaching 1.8Ghz with 1MB L2 cache + 2 Cortex-A53 RAM processors with 256k L2 cache, the theoretical maximum speed is 1.9Ghz.
 This cores are manufactured in 12nm which gives us improvements in performance by lowering the consumption and thermals.
 As always in this type of products, the theoretical maximum speed can be limited and in our tests on this test model we reached 1.8 GHz as the maximum peak.

 - As we see the system supports only ABI armeabi-v7a which limits us to install applications in 32bit.